developingrxn/BlitzcrankBotV2/README.md

 ## FAQ

 ### What are the region commands?
 The region commands (b!region set, etc) are part of Blitzcrank Bot's ability to set a default region per server.
-This means that you don't have to add the region as an argument to every command.
+This means that you don't have to add the region as an argument to every command!

 ### But what if my account is on a different region to the default?
 You can specify which region Blitzcrank Bot should use at the end of the usual command!
 For example, if the default region of your server was NA, but your account was on EUW, you can use `b!search [User] EUW`.